grimmelm/nft/nftlaw.md

-True, Alice has has invoked an ERC-721 smart contract ```transferFrom()``` method to transfer the Bored Ape to Bob and applied her cryptographic signature to the smart contract transfering the NFT to Bob.
+True, Alice has has invoked an ERC-721 smart contract ```transferFrom()``` method to transfer the Bored Ape to Bob and applied her cryptographic signature to the smart contract transferring the NFT to Bob.
 But that method is a _smart-contract_ term, not a _legal-contract_ term.
 The smart contract doesn't say anything about copyright or link to the BAYC terms.
 Even if it did, there would be no guarantee that Alice had read or even knew about